Toronto offers some of the most impressive big-city views around. Why not enjoy them while treating yourself to a fine meal or cocktail?

 Home to two of Canada’s highest patios, The One Eighty is set atop the 51st floor of the Manulife Centre in the upscale Bloor-Yorkville area.
 With spectacular views of both the north and south of the city, dining at The One Eighty is an experience like no other.

-The award-winning menu by Executive Chef Zack Jacobs combines tapas-style appetizers with seasonal mains and desserts.
+The award-winning menu by Executive Chef Zach Jacobs combines tapas-style appetizers with seasonal mains and desserts.
 Be sure to check out the extensive list of wines, beers, cocktails and martinis.
 The patios at The One Eighty are open from April through October so you can dine in the open air, high above the city, for more than half the year.
 (55 Bloor Street West / Atmosphere: trendy / Dress code: business casual.)

 If you’re looking for an amazing view, it doesn’t get any better than this.
 360 Restaurant is located atop Toronto’s most famous landmark, the CN Tower.
 It offers an inventive, locally-sourced seasonal menu and an award-winning wine selection – which has put the CN Tower in the Guinness World Records for having the world’s highest wine cellar.